 Shoot the gray card under even lighting at the metered value, and at third-stop increments (use only spot or center weighted metering, and make sure the card is angled slightly towards the light).
 Look at the histograms for each exposure (on the camera, not in Photoshop, which uses a different method of generating histograms).
 If you're using a 18% gray card, pick the exposure setting that generates a centered value and set that in your exposure compensation control.

 The second reason is consistency of the above mentioned proper exposure, it which is easily achieved on still photography, but a bit more complex to maintain during motion photography for obvious reasons.
 Commercial and advertising still photography requires a high degree of exactitude on proper exposures of every plate or frame given not only to aesthetic reasons but also due to the four and two color off-set printing process.
-(Macbeth calibration).
+(Using Macbeth calibration).

 On cinematography proper exposure should be achieved consistent and easy to repeat on any set up.
 The fastest and accurate way to measure a lighting diagram on set or during the filming of a scene is using a hand held meter.
 A digital calibrated monitor on-set would give you a general aesthetic idea of the lighting ratios and may suggest the beauty of an scene, but not the exact values on footcandles, F stops or T stops of your lighting set-up illuminating your subject, object or scene.
 Thus the importance of a light meter on your belt set.
-Whether you shoot on film stock or digital, the light meter equals to the brush used by the painter, as when he or she decides to dab or stroke bit more or less color and intensity onto the canvas.
+Whether you shoot on film stock or digital, the light meter equals to the brush used by the painter, as when he or she decides to dab or stroke a bit more or less color and intensity onto the canvas.

 The same notion applies when a light meter is used by a talented DP or cinematographer modeling the light on its form, shape, intensity and color to deliver a visual message.
 Narrative film making is usually heightened by outstanding narrative cinematography.
-Advertising cinematography is by nature descriptive of the color standards provided by the manufacturer, service or product.
-Regardless, both forms of cinematography require to be precise on exposure.
-Not only by eye but by instrument.

 Wally Pfister, ASC doing a key light